FPGA-Research-Manchester/fos/README.md

 Anuj Vaishnav, Khoa Dang Pham, Joe Powell, Alasdair Olway, Kyriakos Paraskevas, Andrew Attwood, Dirk Koch

 ## Acknowledgments
 - This work was produced at the University of Manchester as part of PhD and MPhil Projects.
+- This work is supported by the European Commission under the H2020 Programme and the ECOSCALE project (grant agreement 671632).
 - This work is supported by the Xilinx University Program.